Ingrid Bergman: 1973–1982: Later years and continued success

 Bergman's last performance in A Woman Called Golda won her an Emmy posthumously.

 In the late '70s, Bergman appeared on several talk shows and was interviewed by Merv Griffin, David Frost, Michael Parkinson, Mike Douglas, John Russell and Dick Cavett, discussing her life and career.

 In 1980, Bergman's autobiography, Ingrid Bergman: My Story, was written with the help of Alan Burgess.
 In it, she discusses her childhood, her early career, her life during her time in Hollywood, the Rossellini scandal, and subsequent events.
 The book was written after her son warned her that she would only be known through rumors and interviews if she did not tell her own story.
-In 1982, she was awarded the David di Donatello's Golden Medal of the Minister of Tourism, given by The Academy of Italian Cinema.
+In 1982, she was awarded the David di Donatello Golden Medal of the Minister of Tourism, given by The Academy of Italian Cinema.

 Finally that year, Bergman played the starring role in a television miniseries, A Woman Called Golda (1982), about the late Israeli prime minister Golda Meir.
 It was to be her final acting role and she was honored posthumously with a second Emmy Award for Best Actress.
 Bergman was surprised to be offered the role, but the producer explained, "People believe you and trust you, and this is what I want, because Golda Meir had the trust of the people."
 Her daughter Isabella added, "Now, that was interesting to Mother."
 She was also persuaded that Golda was a "grand-scale person", one who people would assume was much taller than she actually was.
 Chandler notes that the role "also had a special significance for her, as during World War II, Ingrid felt guilty because she had so misjudged the situation in Germany".